sarifht/sarifht/README.md

 - 🙌 Let's connect on LinkedIn, you can find the link in my profile on the left.
 - 🕶️ I’m currently learning about Front-End Development and Flutter Development.
-- ⚡ Fun fact: I’m an Electrical Engineering student!
+- ⚡ Fun fact: I’m an Electrical Engineering Student!

 <br>